mrosseel/vast-automation/README.md

 # munipack-automation

+Docker is used to construct a light-weight virtual machine linux containing all necessary dependencies.
+Once you're in this VM, all python commands can be run.

-## Starting jupyter
+## Starting Docker

-CMD: ./startJupyter.sh
+* have a working docker installation: https://www.docker.com/community-edition
+* command: `./startJupyter.sh`
-get docker_id
+* get docker_id
-CMD: docker exec -it docker_id bash
+* command: `docker exec -it docker_id bash`
-CMD: jupyter notebook list
-open browser with the provided url

-## Running python stuff
+##Command line usage

+###Init settings

+* take one reference frame and calculate a fits header using http://Astrometry.net
-edit init.py to set all correct directories and values python do_muniwin.py
+* edit init.py to set all correct directories and values

+###Run

+* command: `python do_muniwin.py`

+###File overview

 * init.py : directory settings, stars to chart settings, ...
 * do_muniwin.py : start all